IAmNotPolitical2020/Open-Security-Camera-Explorer/README.md

 1. Download the latest version of python and be sure to add it to PATH
 2. Download python pip
 3. Download and extract the .zip project file
-4. Download the required packages from requirements.txt
+4. Download the required packages by using "pip requirements.txt"
+5. If you recieve an error, download the Microsoft C++ Build Tool on this link https://visualstudio.microsoft.com/visual-cpp-build-tools/ and try installing requirements again after downloading it
-5. Run main.py file to start program
+6. Run main.py file to start program and the app should load automatically from there